 The minister, who is appointed by the President, is ably assisted by a Permanent Secretary, a career civil servant, and directors.

-8 Agencies Under The Abuja Federal Capital Territory Administration
+Agencies of The Abuja Federal Capital Territory Administration

 - Abuja Metropolitan Management Council (AMMC)